 Helping Make Information Accessible

-According to the US Census Bureau, as much as 20% of the population (1 in 5 people) have a disability.
-In 2010, that would equate to approximately 925,000 South Carolinians that live with varying degrees of permanent or temporary vision, hearing, mobility, and/or cognitive impairments.
-That is enough people to fill the University of South Carolina’s football stadium approximately 11.5 times.
+According to the CDC, as much as 25% of the population (1 in 4 people) have a disability.
+In 2018, that would equate to approximately 1,271,000 South Carolinians that live with varying degrees of permanent or temporary vision, hearing, mobility, and/or cognitive impairments.
+That is enough people to fill the University of South Carolina’s football stadium approximately 15.84 times.
 In a growing and aging population, this number is only expected to rise.

 Access South Carolina Information Technology (ASCIT), with support from Able South Carolina, wants to help everyone avoid such discrimination.
 We are comprised of members with and without disabilities who represent various agencies, fields, and regions of the state.
-Together, we provide education, resources, and technical assistance in order to create greater opportunities for independence by empowering individuals with disabilities and promote inclusive communities.
+Together, we provide education, resources, and technical assistance in order to create greater opportunities for independence.
+As part of this, we aim to empower individuals with disabilities and promote inclusive communities.

 We are in the process of adding more content and engagement opportunities to our site, but if you are interested in either becoming an ASCIT member or getting more personalized support be sure to tell us through our Contact Us form.